tersesystems/echopraxia/README.md

 ### Why Conditions?

 Conditions address the challenge of "whether-to-log", which concerns with dynamically adjusting the degree of logging in response to the runtime requirements.

+A proof of concept of dynamic debug logging using Echopraxia is [here](https://github.com/tersesystems/dynamic-debug-logging) .

 [A Comprehensive Survey of Logging in Software](https://arxiv.org/pdf/2110.12489.pdf) and [The Bones of the System: A Study of Logging and Telemetry at Microsoft](https://www.microsoft.com/en-us/research/publication/case-the-bones-of-the-system-a-study-of-logging-and-telemetry-at-microsoft/) are great discussions of the implication of being able to adjust logging conditions at runtime.